thebuttercupgang/mortality-choropleth-map/README.md

 # choropleth-map-revisited
+## Purpose
+The aim of this project is to identify trends in healthcare outcomes.
+This project will look at the relationship between healthcare costs and death rates across the United States to find any correlation apparent that could show the following:

+- Do higher mortality rates due to higher chronic illness lead to an increase in healthcare costs by region?
+- Do higher healthcare costs create a higher mortality rate?
+- What are the most cost friendly states to live in when it comes to healthcare?
+- What states have consistently had higher mortality rates?

+## NOTE
 This is a revisit of a previous project: https://github.com/Dference/Project-3-Healthcare
 - In that project, deaths were sorted into all, natural, chronic, and non-chronic categories.
 This revisit resorts the data to highlight COVID deaths.
 That being said, no matter how the data is summed up, the numbers never add up to the "All Cause" column in the original dataset.
 There is no indication in the documentation why this is.
 - In the original project, much of the calculations were done within the js file.
 Those calculations will be computed in a python file instead.
 This makes the js file much simpler